HOHMANN ORBITS

 near Mars's opposition under continuous thrust.

-correspondence with other rocketeers.
-He was a colleague in the space
+with other rocketeers.
+He was a colleague in the space travel circles

-travel circles with Walter Hohmann.
-He was an engineer and inventor of
+with Walter Hohmann.
+He was an engineer and inventor of considerable

-considerable acclaim.
-He, for example, first designed an ion rocket
+acclaim.
+He, for example, first designed an ion rocket powered by

 interplanetary missions from an Earth-orbiting space station in the